MEDICAL PRODUCT DEVELOPMENT MANAGEMENT

 Applicants to the program must have a Bachelor of Science or Arts from an accredited four-year college or university.
 While previous studies in the sciences, engineering or health care are preferred, applicants may come from a wide variety of backgrounds including, but not limited to: nursing, pre-med, biology, chemistry, mathematics, science education, pharmacy, engineering, business, computer science, psychology, social sciences, pre-law, or other fields of study.
 Applicants should have excellent computer skills.
 Prior experience in a relevant industry is highly desirable.

-Successful applicants to this program will have demonstrated a sincere desire for a career in the clinical area of the biomedical industry or current employment in the biomedical industry.
-Applicants must be fully aware of the differences in this career path from one in basic research, discovery research, or device or product invention.
+Successful applicants to this program will have demonstrated a sincere desire for careers in the clinical, project management, regulatory affairs, or quality systems areas of the biomedical industry or current employment in the biomedical industry.
+Applicants must be fully aware of the differences in this career path in ‘development’ from one in basic research, discovery research, or device or product invention.

 Formal Admission Requirements